 - are service children

-In the 2016 to 2017 financial year primary schools receive £1,320 for each eligible free school meals child, £1900 for each child eligible ‘Looked after’ child and £300 for each eligble service child.
+In the 2017 to 2018 financial year primary schools, received £1,320 for each eligible free school meals child, £1900 for each child eligible ‘Looked after’ child and £300 for each eligible service child.